 Maybe you want to be someone who is actively looking for the next scientific breakthrough.
 Perhaps you like the idea of being able to do researches in a laboratory all day.

 Research jobs exist at every level imaginable.
-Whether you are doing something small or big, there is plenty of scopes for people to get into the world of research.
+Whether you are doing something small or big, there are plenty of scopes for people to get into the world of research.

 Granted that you have the skills or the necessary training, moving to a new career means going through rounds of résumé submissions and interviews.
 If you get lucky, you can start right away, provided that you pass all the requirements, including any drug test.